 - Chimed in on relevant Twitter chats

 - Wrote a fascinating guest blog piece on an industry publication

 So do those things.

 When you just graduated from school or just started your first company, it can be tricky to convince people that you’re a worthwhile investment.
 But you don’t have to have a laundry list of awards and past successes to show that you’ll do a great job.
 If you’re well-informed, involved in the community, and look like you know what you’re doing, you’re going to be just fine.

 Need a memorable, professional URL?
-Start with one on sale – $10.99 COM’s from Rebel – you’ll get a free 1-page website with it, too.
+Start with one on sale – $2 .CA’s from Rebel – plus 70% off all hosting & website plans.

 Subscribe to Rebel.com Blog